Repair reMarkable Cloud & Updates

 q /var/tmp 1777 root root 30d

 …you can see that somebody (with a typo at “becuase”) added these folders into its configuration.
 They used the d mode, so they get created and only the contents are going to be deleted.
-Maybe this does not work out as expected, as these target-paths are in reality tmpfs instances (not persisted to disk):
+This does not work out as initially thought of, as these target-paths are in reality tmpfs instances (not persisted to disk):

 root@reMarkable:~# df